5. Testing

 The test suite uses CMake’s CTest front end to select and run the tests.
 Tests implemented with GoogleTest are automatically discovered and can be run individually or as a complete suite for each test program.
-Test running LAMMPS-GUI itself use the “virtual frame buffer” X server Xvfb and are written in Python using the unittest Python module and the PyAutoGUI module
+Tests running LAMMPS-GUI itself use the “virtual frame buffer” X server (Xvfb) and are written in Python using the unittest Python module and the PyAutoGUI module

 For running the tests, it is not necessary to build the documentation, so its build can be skipped during configuration.